JAYANTH-ORG/test-maven-repo/README.md

 This is a **test repository** containing intentional security vulnerabilities designed to validate the SecureFlow security scanning workflow.

-**🔄 Updated:** Enhanced scanner with pattern-based fallbacks for comprehensive vulnerability detection.
+**🔄 Updated:** Enhanced scanner with pattern-based fallbacks - **FIXED!** Now detects 51+ vulnerabilities including SQL injection, secrets, and vulnerable dependencies through enhanced pattern-based scanning when tools are missing.

 ## ⚠️ WARNING
 **This repository contains intentional security vulnerabilities and should NEVER be used in production environments.**